 Financial Conduct Authority is the body responsible for the regulation of the financial service industry in the UK.
 Financial Conduct Authority operates independently of the UK government and is promoted as the Financial Services Authority (FSA).
 FCA's goals include protecting consumers, increasing competition, and managing the integrity of the market.
 The Financial Conduct Authority's main focus is to regulate financial firms' behavior in the retail and wholesale sectors.
 As part of this focus, it has the power to investigate abuse, regulate the marketing of financial products, and manage minimum standards.

-FCA is also responsible for promoting effective competition, ensuring the proper functioning of all financial service companies' relevant markets and regulations.
+FCA Financial Conduct Authority is also responsible for promoting effective competition, ensuring the proper functioning of all financial service companies' relevant markets and regulations.
 This includes preventing market abuse and ensuring that consumers make a fair deal from financial firms.
-FCA states that its general aim is to "ensure that markets and financial systems are robust, stable, and flexible, and provide clear pricing information that consumers can easily understand.
+The Financial Conduct Authority states that its general aim is to "ensure that markets and financial systems are robust, stable, and flexible, and provide clear pricing information that consumers can easily understand.

 The Government has determined this responsibility underneath the 2012 Financial Services Act.
-To support this key objective, FCA has three operational objectives: to offer an appropriate diploma of safety for consumers.
+To support this key objective, The Financial Conduct Authority has three operational objectives: to offer an appropriate diploma of safety for consumers.
 To guard and enhance the integrity of the UK economic system.
 They promote effective opposition for the advantage of consumers.
-FCA's operational goals are to defend consumers, defend financial markets, and promote opposition.
-Furthermore, FCA works with patron groups, exchange institutions and professional organizations, EU legislators, and a wide variety of different stakeholders.
+The Financial Conduct Authority's operational goals are to defend consumers, defend financial markets, and promote opposition.
+Furthermore, The Financial Conduct Authority in the UK works with patron groups, exchange institutions and professional organizations, EU legislators, and a wide variety of different stakeholders.

-FCA has some powers:
+The Financial Conduct Authority has some powers: